Creating balance can feel like an impossible dream, or a never-ending task, because it is both of those things.

-Some of the balance stuff that seems to hard when you're staying on the surface becomes really easy when you're more rooted in your depths.
+Some of the balance stuff that seems to hard when you're staying on the surface becomes really easy when you're working in your depths.

-This has been my strategy as a highly sensitive business owner -the more I focus on nourishing self-care, the more I can do because I am more connected to my inner gifts.
+This has been my strategy as a highly sensitive business owner -the more I focus on nourishing self-care, the more I can do because I am more connected to my inner gifts + power.

 In other words: it doesn't matter how much is on my plate, all that matters is how I feel about my plate.

 1. Do the things that light you up.
 Every day.